Search

 The Gund Company focuses on two main types of thermoset rigid composite materials, high-pressure laminates, and low-pressure laminates.

 We are also one of North America’s largest filament wound-tube and pultrusion manufacturers, with competence in multiple facilities.
 In addition, we can supply compression and resin transfer molded parts, convoluted wound tubes, autoclaves, and large layup and spray products.
-We have the resources and capabilities to develop products and processes rapidly.an
+We have the resources and capabilities to develop products and processes rapidly.

 HIGH-PRESSURE LAMINATES